bao-anh-vu/R-VGAL/README.md

 Results from Section S4 of the online supplement can be reproduced by running the `*_multi_sims.R` files in the `1_Linear/multi_sims/`, `2_Logistic/multi_sims/` and `5_Poisson/multi_sims/` folders.
 Results in the manuscript have been pre-saved so that they can be reproduced if the flag `rerun_rvgal_sims` and `rerun_hmc_sims` are set to `FALSE`.
 The simulations can be re-run by setting these flags to `TRUE`.

+Note that the flag to use the damped version of R-VGAL (which is used throughout the paper) is the `use_tempering` flag.
+This is set to `TRUE` by default.

 The RStudio version and R packages required to run the code, along with installation instructions for these packages, can be found in the next section.

 ## RStudio version requirements